 1 Only support NAS-based busy indication (for IDLE and INACTIVE)

-This agreement was made since RAN2 considered that harmonizing the RRC_INACTIVE mode with RRC_IDLE would save effort in all WGs.
-However, after the decision was done, it was raised that this might not be the case and there may be at least the following potential impacts to SA2, CT1 and RAN3:
+One motivation for this agreement by RAN2 was that the assumption that harmonizing the busy indication between RRC_INACTIVE mode with RRC_IDLE would save specification effort in all WGs.
+However, after the decision was made, it was raised that this might not be the case and there may be at least the following potential impacts to SA2, CT1 and RAN3:

-- Service Request triggering for RRC_INACTIVE busy indication (which NAS does not differentiate from CONNECTED) requires specification changes (SA2, CT1)
+- Service Request triggering for RRC_INACTIVE: Triggering busy indication from NAS while UE is in RRC_INACTIVE state (which NAS does not differentiate from CONNECTED) requires specification changes (SA2, CT1).
+This is assuming that the NAS based busy indication will use Service Request procedure per SA2 agreements.

-- NAS needs to filter RAN paging indications to determine whether to trigger busy indication, which may need AS to inform NAS every time RAN paging is received (CT1, RAN2)

-- Sending busy indication to 5GC causes extra delay if 5GC then need to inform RAN about it (SA2, RAN3)
+- Sending busy indication to 5GC may cause extra delay if 5GC then needs to inform RAN about it (SA2, RAN3)

-However, as these were discussed in RAN2 it is not clear whether these are the only impacts, or whether there would be other impacts.
-Therefore, RAN2 would request the following feedback to understand whether the decision would have issues for other groups:
+However, it is also not clear to RAN2 whether these are the only impacts, or whether there would be other impacts.
+Therefore, RAN2 would like to request the following feedback in order to understand whether the RAN2 decision on busy indication would have issues for other groups:

 Question 1: Are the impacts identified by RAN2 valid (SA2, CT1, RAN3)?

-Question 2: If the ANS to Q1 is yes, would they be realized within Rel-17 timeframe (SA2)?

-Question 3: Are there any other impacts beyond those identified by RAN2 (SA2, CT1, RAN3)?
+Question 2: Are there any other impacts beyond those identified by RAN2 (SA2, CT1, RAN3)?

+Question 3: If the ANS to Q1 and/or to Q 2 is yes, can they be specified within Rel-17 timeframe (by SA2, CT1, RAN3)?

+RAN2 also could revert its agreement on NAS-based busy indication for RRC INACTIVE if SA2/CT1/RAN3 feedback indicates that it is not possible for these groups to arrive at a specified solution within R17 timeframe.

 2. Actions:

 To SA2, CT1 and RAN3 groups.